 A Romanian book called “The Crosses of Sapanta” lists all the epitaphs in the cemetery along with descriptions and insights into the meaning of the messages.

 Know Before You Go

-Driving in direction Siget, opnce in Sapanta, in the middle of the town you have to turn right,.
-The is a signpost to tell you exactly where.
+Drive in the direction of Siget.
+Once in Sapanta, in the middle of the town, you have to turn right.
+There is a signpost to tell you exactly where.